Per stirpes: Per capita with representation

-In many U.S. states, such as New York, a statute has modified the per stirpes approach and utilizes instead a per capita with representation approach (also known as modern American per stirpes).
-Under the per capita with representation approach, the number of branches is determined by reference to the generation nearest the testator which has a surviving descendant.
-Thus, in the first example, if C and D also are already dead, and each left one child, named (respectively and appropriately) C1 and D1, then each of B1, B2, C1 and D1 would receive one quarter of the estate.
-This method is also utilized in the states of Alaska, Arizona, California, Colorado, Hawaii, Maine, Michigan, New Jersey, New Mexico, Ohio, Oklahoma, Pennsylvania, Utah, and West Virginia.
+In many US states, a statute has modified the per stirpes approach and uses instead a per capita with representation approach (also known as modern American per stirpes).
+Under this approach, the number of branches is determined by reference to the generation nearest the testator which has a surviving descendant.
+Thus, in the first example, if C and D also are already dead, and each left one child, C1 and D1 respectively, then each of B1, B2, C1 and D1 would receive one quarter of the estate.
+This method is used in the states of Alaska, Arizona, California, Colorado, Hawaii, Maine, Michigan, New Jersey, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, Utah, and West Virginia.